QuentinLReinette/project-manager-api/README.md

 2. **Configure Environment Variables:**

    A `.env.example` file is provided in the repository.
-Create a `.env` file at the root:
+Create a `.env` file at the root and fill in the required environment variables for database connection and JWT secret:

    ```bash
    cp .env.example .env
    ```

-   _Note: Ensure the environment values match your docker-compose settings._

 3. **Start the API and Database Containers:**